Frequently Asked Questions

 It is about an individual taking responsibility to care for and protect their family, friends, co-workers, and community.

-The pledge was designed with a wide range of industries and professions in mind, making it easy to understand and simple to implement - organizationally and individually.
+Commit to C.A.R.E. was designed with a wide range of industries and professions in mind, making it easy to understand and simple to implement - organizationally and individually.

-The Commit to C.A.R.E.
-Pledge is an interactive online training product that includes training videos, interactive risk assessment tools, checklists, signage for posting, and placards/stickers to signify the commitment by that person, business, or company.
+Commit to C.A.R.E. is an interactive online training product that includes training videos, interactive risk assessment tools, checklists, signage for posting, and placards/stickers to signify the commitment by that person, business, or company.

 We know that serving as the front line of infection prevention has been difficult during the pandemic.

-While the Commit to C.A.R.E. pledge is more specifically targeting the general workforce, we have developed additional materials for healthcare workers, and we can actively work with this profession to provide knowledge and tools to support their roles and responsibilities.
+While Commit to C.A.R.E. is more specifically targeting the general workforce, we have developed additional materials for healthcare workers, and we can actively work with this profession to provide knowledge and tools to support their roles and responsibilities.

 Ventilation is a component of Dilution, a proven mitigation strategy to reduce the concentration of viral-laden airborne particles in the built environment.